manojkr/Helium/README.md

  - C1 runs a background thread to execute QUORUM/ONE requests on its replicas asynchronously

 ## Handling Node Failures and Joins
   - Helium Servers use a gossip based membership protocol.
-This way they are aware of what Key Value Servers are part of the system.
+This way they are aware of what Key Value Servers are part of the system
   - Helium Sever serves two roles – coordinator and Replica.
 These two roles need to be taken over by some other Helium Server if this Helium Server fails.
-Similarly if a new node joins, it takes on the roles of coordinator and replica.
-  - Re-replication ensures that there are always 3 copies of a key even after node failures.
+Similarly if a new node joins, it takes on the roles of coordinator and Re-replication ensures that there are always 3 copies of a key even after node failures.

 Following figure shows a scenario when a machine C1 fails and the actions taken by other machines
 ![alt tag](https://lh4.googleusercontent.com/-mgiFawdM2hA/UrsqCSTXxiI/AAAAAAAABik/FQyr5EZ6OH8/s616/MP4-1.png)

   - C1 fails